 So the best advice I can give you is to get yourself a debit card asap or carry enough cash when you get shopping.
 That will allow you ample opportunity to determine if and where you can still pay with a credit card.

 What Else Do You Need To Know About Dutch Supermarkets?

 - Your groceries will not be bagged at Dutch supermarkets.
 Plastic bags are available for € 0,50, but the Dutch bring their shopping bags from home and (rapidly) bag their groceries themselves.

 - Don’t expect many parking places near supermarkets.
-Instead, you better use your bike for shopping or, alternatively, use online ordering and at-home delivery.
+Instead, you better use your bike for shopping, online ordering, and at-home delivery.